Managing Seasonal Shedding in Dogs

 Always condition during shed season

-Conditioner softens the coat so undercoat releases cleanly, reduces breakage, and supports healthy regrowth.
+Conditioner softens the coat so undercoat releases cleanly, cuts down on breakage, and gives regrowth a healthier start.

 After shampooing, follow with Cindra Moisture Plus Conditioner.